CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: EXPERIMENT

 \subsection{Failure Breakdown}

 We conduct experiments involving tasks such as flipping boxes, opening drawers, checking underneath objects, pushing boxes, and lifting cloth.
-Each task is repeated ten times under different initial conditions, with the success rate recorded, and the failure breakdown is shown in Figure~\ref{fig:error}.
-A rollout is considered successful if the robot successfully completes all exploration skills.
+Each task is repeated ten times under different initial conditions, and Figure~\ref{fig:error} shows the failure breakdown of all evaluation rollouts.
+A rollout is considered successful if the robot completes all exploration skills.

 The overall success rate is 82\%.
 For the failure cases, we categorize the primary reasons into perception failure, decision failure, and action failure.
 Perception failure occurs when inaccurate perception results lead to unreasonable plans in downstream task planning or incorrect action execution.
 Decision failure happens when, despite having a correct serialized graph, the task planner makes an incorrect decision.
 Action failure occurs when, despite having a correct task plan and an accurate object graph, the skill execution fails.